Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 Most Medicare plans won’t cover nursing home care.
 Exceptions may include if you purchase a Medicare Advantage plan with a specific agreement with a nursing home.
 Again, these are often the exception, not the rule, and available options vary geographically.

-If you or a loved one may need to transition to long-term nursing home care, there are options outside of Medicare that may help offset some costs.
+If you or a loved one may need to transition to long-term nursing home care, options outside of Medicare may help offset some costs.
 These include:

-• Long-term care insurance.
-This may help to pay all or a portion of nursing home costs.
-Many people will purchase these policies at a younger age, such as in their 50s, as the premiums usually increase in cost as a person ages.
+• Long-term care insurance: This may help to pay all or a portion of nursing home costs.
+Many people purchase these policies at a younger age, such as in their 50s, as the premiums usually increase in cost as a person ages.

 Some individuals may find they require Medicaid services after they exhaust their personal financial resources in paying for long-term care.
 To find out more on how to qualify, visit the State Health Insurance Assistance Programs network.